 Aerial photography, planimetric data, and LiDAR data allow for a better understanding of vulnerabilities and help to measure performance and track progress.
 Aerial photography has been collected regionally approximately every five years, and is used for planimetric data acquisition and analysis.
 Region-wide LiDAR will be collected in 2021 and has been previously collected for segments of Cape Cod at various times.
 Consistent collection and analysis of aerial photography and LiDAR should be prioritized and maintained in a regional, accessible database.
-Complete storm tide pathways analysis: Storm tide pathway analyses have been completed for areas along the Outer Cape and Cape Cod Bay.
+Complete storm tide pathways analysis:

+Storm tide pathway analyses have been completed for areas along the Outer Cape and Cape Cod Bay.
 The Nantucket Sound shoreline from the Mashpee/Barnstable town line to the Harwich/Chatham town line is currently underway.
 Funding should be secured to analyze the remaining segments of Nantucket Sound and the Buzzards Bay shoreline, to complete the regional data layer.
 Create tools to track performance:

 Chapter 10 identifies a series of performance measures for tracking progress on Climate Action Plan implementation and in meeting regional goals.
 Some measures rely on updates to the GHG inventory and some on other locally and regionally available data sets.
 To encourage continued action and inform decision-making, performance measures should be tracked through an easily accessible database and user interface.
+Town-level data will be presented where available.
 Calculate sequestration potential: Better understanding the sequestration potential of natural resources in the region will provide for a more accurate estimation of regional carbon sequestration and will help to target investments in natural resource protection and restoration.
 A methodology for calculating sequestration potential of regional natural resources, with a particular focus on salt marshes and freshwater wetlands, should be developed and a baseline sequestration analysis should be completed in advance of, or in tandem with, the first comprehensive update to the GHG inventory.
 RESOURCES AND TECHNICAL SUPPORT Much of the action to address climate adaptation and mitigation happens at the local scale, and requires support from a variety of other actors.
 Development of resources that can be applied locally, and more direct technical support, is warranted and necessary.
 Support in the form of local guidance, identification of resource availability and funding opportunities, and model bylaws will support ongoing and future action at the local and regional scale.
 Maintain legal and jurisdictional analysis: The legal and policy context described in Chapter 3 represents the roles of different government actors at the time this Climate Action Plan was drafted.
 A detailed legal and jurisdictional analysis supports the content of that chapter but will evolve with changes to state and federal policy and regulation.
 The legal and jurisdictional analysis should be evaluated as new state and federal policies and regulations are released, and an up to date understanding of the roles of government actors should be maintained.
 To the extent necessary, the implementation plan should be amended to appropriately reflect the changes to policy and regulations.
 Provide local guidance: The local implementation plan described in Chapter 8 includes actions that may be taken at the municipal scale to address climate adaptation and mitigation.
 Detailed local guidance that includes elements such as incentives and funding opportunities for specific actions, and existing resources to support implementation, should be developed.
+Develop equity metrics: Development of metrics to track integration of equity considerations into planning, decisionmaking, and implementation of actions identified in the Climate Action Plan will help understand and minimize impacts of climate change and climate action on vulnerable populations.
 Develop a model bylaw for siting large and small scale solar projects: